Public Vs Private Colleges: How Are They Different?

 Public Vs Private Colleges: Social Life

-When it comes to social life, there are some differences between public and private colleges.
+There are some differences between public and private colleges when it comes to social life.
 Still, it ultimately depends on the specific school and its culture.

 Public colleges are typically larger than private colleges, which means that there are more students to interact with and a wider range of social activities to choose from.